Nomad Gateways

 and$SDM_RELAY_TOKEN

 placeholders with the actual values.
-If you changed the port when adding the gateway in the Admin UI, change the port here too.Click Plan.
+If you added a gateway in the Admin UI and changed the port to a port other than the default, change the port here too.Click Plan.

 Ensure no errors occurred.